ReDISchoolDK/Fall25_Frontend/Week-02_HTML-CSS/README.md

 ### Project Work

+Open your project repository (the one you created in the first week) and complete the following tasks:

 - Canvas and layout

   - Open the template and edit `index.html` to ensure there is a `<canvas id="game" width="288" height="512">` element.